 In dairy, balancing supply with demand largely implies balancing milk production from all farms with domestic consumption of dairy products.
 Controlling national production at the farm level is achieved through the establishment of marketing quotas through the framework provided in the National Milk Marketing Plan.
 Supply management also takes into account certain imports which enter Canada, as well as some production which is shipped to export markets.

 Over the years, the supply management system has provided a stable environment within which the dairy industry has evolved to meet the challenges of changing domestic markets and international trade rules.
-Given the significant market globalization and issues which continue to emerge, the Commission believes that the co-operation and collaboration among stakeholders which characterized the creation of supply management remain the industry's greatest strength in ensuring the viability of Canada's dairy industry in the years ahead.
+Given the significant market globalization and issues which continue to emerge, the CDC believes that the co-operation and collaboration among stakeholders which characterized the creation of supply management remain the industry's greatest strength in ensuring the viability of Canada's dairy industry in the years ahead.